Youngkin signs over 100 more bills into Virginia law - NewsBreak

 The legislation, introduced by Del.
 Delores McQuinn (D-Richmond) in the House of Delegates and in the Virginia Senate by state Sen. Ghazala Hashmi (D-Chesterfield), overwhelmingly passed through the General Assembly.

-The governor also signed a bill sponsored by McQuinn and state Sen. Jennifer McClellan (D-Richmond) to make historic African American cemeteries that opened between 1900 and 1948 eligible for state funding for preservation and restoration .Youngkin announces first veto as governor
+The governor also signed a bill sponsored by McQuinn and state Sen. Jennifer McClellan (D-Richmond) to make historic African American cemeteries that opened between 1900 and 1948 eligible for state funding for preservation and restoration .Youngkin ends push to ban single-use plastics, aims to bring energy businesses to Virginia

 Some bills were signed with little fanfare, while others had ceremonial signing events from Youngkin.
 Two of those include on banning a truck modification known as the “Carolina Squat” — which went into effect immediately once he signed — and bills aimed at protecting dogs and cats at breeding facilities in Virginia.